 About the Beinecke Scholarship

-The Beinecke Scholarship Program seeks to encourage and enable highly motivated students to pursue opportunities available to them and to be courageous in the selection of a graduated course of study in the arts, humanities and social sciences (Ph.D. or terminal degree such as MFA).
-Since 1975 the program has selected more than 570 college juniors from more than 100 different undergraduate institutions for support during graduate study at any accredited university.
+The Beinecke Scholarship Program was created in 1971 as an endowment to provide substantial scholarships in order to encourage and enable highly motivated students to pursue opportunities available to them and to be courageous in the selection of a graduate course of study in the arts, humanities and social sciences (Ph.D. or terminal degree such as MFA).
+Since 1975 the program has selected more than 610 college juniors from more than 110 different undergraduate institutions for support during graduate study at any accredited university.
 Each scholar receives $4,000 immediately prior to entering graduate school and an additional $30,000 while attending graduate school.
 There are no geographic restrictions on the use of the scholarship, and recipients are allowed to supplement the award with other scholarships, assistantships and research grants.
+All of the funding must be utilized within five years of completion of undergraduate studies.
+These funds are awarded as a supplement to support provided by the graduate school and the award may be spread over up to five years to comply with institutional limits on the total amount of a student’s annual award.
+In the absence of institutional support or limits, scholars may receive a maximum award of $15,000 per year.
+Funds are sent directly to the financial aid officer of the institution and disbursed in accordance with the scholarship policy of the institution.

 USC may nominate one applicant each year for the Beinecke Scholarship.
 An overall GPA of 3.8 or higher is strongly recommended.